capn-freako/agda_misc/simple_essence.lagda.md

 > A linear map is one that distributes over _vector_ addition and _scalar_ multiplication.

-We require our linear maps to be non-trivial (i.e. - `f ≢ const 𝟘`).
-If we don't do this here then we have to add an argument of the same type to many of the lemmas and proofs below.
-The loss of generality seems rather benign, in this case.

 ```agda
 record LinMap (A : Set ℓ₁) (B : Set ℓ₁) {§ : Set ℓ₁}
               ⦃ _ : Ring A ⦄ ⦃ _ : Ring B ⦄ ⦃ _ : Ring § ⦄